Drowning Treatment & Management

 Temperature management

 Optimal temperature management in drowning patients is a current topic of significant research and clinical interest.
-Hypothermic patients with core temperatures less than 86°F who have undergone sudden, rapid immersion may display slowing of metabolism and preferential shunting of blood to the heart, brain, and lungs, which may exert a protective effect during submersion.
+Hypothermic patients with core temperatures less than 86°F who have undergone sudden, rapid immersion in cold water may experience slowing of metabolism and preferential shunting of blood to the heart, brain, and lungs, which may exert a neuroprotective effect during submersion.
 This is not, however, the case with most immersion victims, who have become hypothermic gradually and are at risk for ventricular fibrillation and neurologic injury.

 Many authors have postulated that a primitive mammalian diving reflex may be responsible for survival after extended immersion in cold water.
 The mechanism for this reflex has been postulated to be reflex inhibition of the respiratory center (apnea), bradycardia, and vasoconstriction of nonessential capillary beds triggered by the sensory stimulus of cold water touching the face.